danieldoh/danieldoh.github.io/content/project/VIP/index.md

 ---
-title: Vertically Integrated Projects (VIP Smart Cities)
+title: Vertically Integrated Projects (Data Sciences for Smart Cities)
 summary: Computer vision research focused on real-world applications such as detecting cracks and scratches to prevent further damage.
 tags:
   - Computer Vision